-The master's degree program in Educational Leadership with K-12 principal certification (EDLS) is an advanced program of study consisting of 36 credits.
+The Master of Science in Education with a major in Educational Leadership with K-12 principal certification (EDLS) is an advanced program of study consisting of 36 credits.
 A 27-credit certification only option exists for students in possession of an earned master's degree.
-All students applying for admission to the Educational Leadership program, degree or certification only, must follow the special admissions process described in this section of the bulletin.
-Students begin the field-based principal certification coursework in the fall of each year for the low residency/online program.
+All students applying for admission to the Educational Leadership program, degree or certification only, must follow the special admissions process as described on the program webpage.